hithroc/5chbot/README.md

 ## Running

-To run the project you need to copy the example config file and place the login information for the there:
+To run the project you need to copy the example config file and fill the login information there:

     $ cp config.json.example config.json